-In common with the Staatsoper, the Volksoper also hosts a different production each day, an approach made possible by an in-house ensemble and extensive supporting staff, and four rehearsal stages in addition to the main 480m² stage.
+In common with the Staatsoper, the Volksoper also hosts a different production each day, an approach made possible by an in-house ensemble, extensive supporting staff, and four rehearsal stages in addition to the main 480m² stage.

 In particular, the Volksoper occupies a respected niche as the home of the operetta, a genre with a strong connection to Vienna and Austria thanks to the works of such luminaries as Johann Strauss Jr. (think of Die Fledermaus) and Franz Lehár (The Merry Widow).

 The building’s cultural reach even extends to the silver screen.
 It played the role of a theatre in Bratislava for the 15th James Bond film, The Living Daylights.
 It also appeared as itself in the controversial 1974 Italian drama, The Night Porter, alongside Dirk Bogarde and Charlotte Rampling.

 How to get to the Volksoper

 Although not as central as the other two opera houses, one advantage of the Volksoper’s location is the numerous forms of transport that stop more or less outside.